spe14/olympic-scheduler/README.md

 # Collaboly

-A web application to help groups collaboratively plan their LA 2028 Olympic experience.
+A web application to help groups collaboratively plan their attendance for the Olympic games.